Kruti-Ritul/sitesafeai/README.md

 - **Tools and Platforms**:
   - Kaggle for model training and experimentation.
   - OpenVINO Toolkit: For optimizing the YOLOv8 model, enhancing inference performance on Intel hardware.
+  - Intel IPEX: For accelerating Pytorch workloads on Intel hardware.

 ## How to use